thkoch2001/tvlfyi_depot/users/grfn/bbbg/README.md

 ### Choose-your-own-adventure

-Note that the **authoritative** source for dev dependencies is the `shell.nix` file in this directory - those may diverge from what\'s written here, and if so follow those versions rather than these.
+Note that the **authoritative** source for dev dependencies is the `shell.nix` file in this directory - those may diverge from what's written here; if so follow those versions rather than these.

 -   Install the [clojure command-line tools](https://clojure.org/guides/getting_started), with openjdk 11